 When replacing the lamp and socket, observe that there is a small aligning pin at the top of the assembly.
+The mercury filament is to be installed in vertical position.

 Backup Battery

 The Clock battery on the Main Electronics PCB has an extremely long lifetime under normal operation (power always on) of the Brewer, and it is unlikely that it will have to be changed for many years.